Mikezpo/Local-Farm/README.md

 - HTML
 - CSS

-In the near future, I will be incorporating projects built with:
+In the near future, I will be incorporating:
 - JavaScript